pagkly/Zed/Investopedia3/Scalability What It Is, and How It Works.md

 All scalable companies have an established group of leaders, including C-level executives, investors, and advisors, who provide strategy and direction.
 Scalable businesses also have consistent brand messaging across their divisions and locations.
 A lack of brand enforcement sometimes causes companies to lose sight of their core value, thus decreasing scalability.
 Yahoo is an example of this.
 After the company scaled up quickly, it lost sight of its core business and has floundered.

 A scalable company has effective tools for measurement, so the entire business can be assessed and managed at each level.
-This management leads to the efficient operations described above and helps with [capital budgeting](https://www.investopedia.com/terms/c/capitalbudgeting.asp).
+This management leads to the efficient operations described above and helps with [[capital budgeting]](https://www.investopedia.com/terms/c/capitalbudgeting.asp).